Fujifilm GFX 100 Comparison Review

 The Fujifilm GFX 100 is a mirrorless interchangeable lens camera that was revealed to the public in May 2019 and is equipped with a medium format sensor.
 It offers a resolution of 101.8 megapixel.

 Is the Fujifilm GFX 100 a good camera?
-The GFX 100 has a Camera Elo of 3288.
-This very strong rating puts it among the elite group of camera grand masters.
-The GFX 100 ranks among the top 10 percent of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (medium format cameras), the GFX 100 also ranks among the top 10 percent.
+The GFX 100 has a Camera Elo of 2841.
+This rating puts the GFX 100 among the top 30 percent of all mirrorless interchangeable lens cameras.
+In terms of its sensor size category (medium format cameras), the GFX 100 also ranks among the top 30 percent.

 |Fujifilm GFX 100|

 |ISO 100 - 12 800 (50 - 102 400)|